 The project has great value for student teachers.
 By participating you have the opportunity

-Our new cohort has started in September 2023 and the programme extends over one academic year which is approximately 10-11 months.
+Our last cohort has started in October 2025 and the programme extends over one academic year which is approximately 9-10 months.
 To ensure a rewarding time for all, by participating you agree to be part of the programme for the entire period.
-The current funding period for MOTIVATE! ends in December 2024.
-We expect MOTIVATE! to continue from September 2025.

 The time schedules of semesters and lectures and the general study structure differ greatly between different countries and universities.
 In order to implement joint projects like MOTIVATE! we have to find compromises.
 This also means that the timetable differs slightly from the semester times of all participating universities.